 “Go back to sleep.”
 I cover my face with the blanket and mumble.
 “If you talk about this nonsense again, I’ll beat the crap out of you.”

-I hear my brother sigh in defeat as he scuffles back to his sleeping spot.
-I hear him shift uncomfortably at first but eventually his breathing levels, indicating that he has fallen asleep.
-I try to go back to sleep but my brother’s words keep haunting me.
+I hear my brother sighs in defeat as he scuffles back to his sleeping spot.
+I hear him shifts uncomfortably at first but eventually his breathing levels, indicating that he has fallen asleep.
+I try to go back to sleep as well but my brother’s words keep haunting me.
 A fragmented image of my mother comes back.
 I can barely remember what she looks like.
 All I can see is that charred face with none of mom’s resemblance at the funeral.
 Despite the cold weather, my brow is covered with sweat, and my cheeks are wet with tears.
 I’m breathing heavily.
 I sit up, brush a wet strand of hair out of my face and rub a hand wearily across my eyes.
 I feel dumb.
 Crying doesn’t solve anything.
 It’s pointless now to go back to sleep so I stand up and take one last look at my brother before I walk out of our room.
 As I exit, I make sure that father isn’t around.
-I look first at the stacks of crates in one dark corner, then at the burlap lining the floor and the little sack of grains and water sitting between them.
+I look first at the stacks of crates in one dark corner, then at the burlap lining the floor, and lastly the little sack of jasmine rice and water sitting between them.
 Good.
 He’s nowhere in sight.
-It takes me a minute to reorient myself, to remember where I am heading.
+It takes me a minute to reorient myself and direct where I am heading.

 Father’s praying room is situated in a hut in the middle of the woods away from where we actually sleep.
 He says that the praying room is too sacred to have little brats like Awut and me running around.
 As I take a step out of our house, the cool air washes over my face and the moonlight drenches the whole night in dark silver.
 My heart pounds erratically in the way it does after running away from my drunken father when Awut or I have disappointed him.
-My train of thought halts when I reach a lake our family used to swim in when we were still a family.
+My train of thought halts when I reach a lake our family used to swim in— when we were still a family that is.
 I hesitate but quickly shake the happy memories out of my head.
-I turn the corner and head towards a tiny, boarded-up hut with faded inscrutable words carved on its door.
+I turn the corner and head towards a tiny, boarded-up hut with faded inscrutable Thai characters carved on its door.

 I stand at the starting line alongside the other competitors, stretching and jogging in place, contemplating the race ahead.
 Just shy of six miles long, the course winds through the desert relentlessly, pulling runners further into the heat until every ounce of moisture is drawn from their bodies.
 This is easily one of the most difficult runs in the area, but I am always ready for a challenge.
 Past successes confirm my knowledge that I am stronger than everyone else.